xCollateral/VulkanMod/README.md

 ## Known Issues

-- Linux and macOS may not work.
+- [Linux/BSD] Flickering artifacts on Wayland graphic platform.
+- [MacOS] May not work or have performance issues.

 ## Notes
 This is still a pre-alpha mod.
 Bugs are to be expected.